-Yes in would, in theory.
+Yes it would, in theory.
 It would work till the sun went behind a cloud and then it would stop working……

 It’s both the invertor and the battery!
 The idea of the generator is it is charged from the solar panels and can hold that power in its battery.
 To be then used as it when its required.

 It just cheaper and easier to buy a generator and solar panels that comes ready to go.
 Than having to purchase solar panels, an inverter, batteries all the wiring etc separately.
 Then have to wire it all up and fit it together!